da1712/rbminer/README.md

 <details><summary>BsodParty</summary> https://bsod.pw/ no auto-exchange, a separate wallet address is needed for each coin you want to mine solo together with others.
 Set in pools configuration or edit pools.config.txt.
 Set "PartyPassword" in pools.config.txt for your group</details>
 <details><summary>BsodSolo</summary> https://bsod.pw/ no auto-exchange, a separate wallet address is needed for each coin you want to mine solo.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>BtcPrivate</summary> https://pool.btcprivate.org/ no auto-exchange, dedicated to BitcoinPrivate BTCP mining, a wallet address is needed.
 Set in pools configuration or edit pools.config.txt</details>
+<details><summary>C3pool</summary> https://c3pool.com/oldui/en/ auto-exchange and payout in XMR, enter your Monero wallet address and a password (either a real password or your email-address) into pools.config.txt to start mining</details>
 <details><summary>Cortexmint</summary> http://cortexmint.com/ CTXC/Cortex-pool, pays in CTXC, enter your Cortex wallet address in pools configuration or edit pools.config.txt</details>
 <details><summary>CpuPool</summary> http://cpu-pool.com/ specialized on CPU mining, no auto-exchange, a separate wallet is needed for each coin you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>Crazypool</summary> https://crazypool.org/ no auto-exchange, a separate wallet address is needed for each coin (ETH, ETC, UBQ) you want to mine.
 Set in pools configuration or edit pools.config.txt</details>